jessemiller/HamlPy/reference.md

 	<a href='{{some_url}}'></a>

-The quotes around `= some_url` are requires when the variable is used as an attribute value.
-The attribute is first parsed as a dictionary, before HamlyPy looks for the variable syntax.
+The quotes around `= some_url` are required because attributes are first parsed as a dictionary, before HamlyPy looks for the variable syntax.

 ### Django Tags: -